RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 ## Meta Movers

-Meta Movers don't do anything to the pose themselves, but cobmine or modify the applicaiton of other movers and filters.
+Meta Movers don't do anything to the pose themselves, but combine or modify the application of other movers and filters.

 ### Combining Movers